olc-techsupport/.github/profile/README.md

 - Develop workflows that respect Tribal Knowledges and governance.
 - Support environmental decisions guided by community priorities.

-## Tribal Data Sovereignty
+## Tribal Data Sovereignty and Governance

-Tribal sovereignty and community leadership guide this work.
+Tribal sovereignty, data governance, and community leadership guide this work.
 Respect for Tribal Knowledges includes respecting decisions about whether, how, and with whom knowledge is shared.